On this page

 Our relationship with Sri Lanka

 New Zealand and Sri Lanka have a longstanding friendly relationship.
 New Zealand and Sri Lanka have committed to establishing reciprocal high commissions in the coming years.
 We also enjoy strong rivalry on the cricket pitch, and we’re making more sporting connections through rugby, which is growing in popularity in Sri Lanka.
-There are more than 7,000 Sri Lankans living in New Zealand.
+There are approximately 16,000 Sri Lankans living in New Zealand.

 Total trade in goods